Birational geometry of foliations associated to simple derivations: Preliminaries on foliations

 One can also define a foliation by local holomorphic $1$-forms with isolated zeroes $(\omega_i)$ that vanish on the local vector fields $(v_i)$.
-If $X$ is projective, such a family $(\omega_i)$ is obtained by locally chasing the zeroes and poles of a non trivial rational $1$-form.
+If $X$ is projective, such a family $(\omega_i)$ is obtained by locally eliminating poles and codimension 1 zeroes of a non trivial rational $1$-form.
 Hence, on a smooth projective surface, a foliation may be defined by either a non trivial rational $1$-form or a a non trivial rational vector field.

-\subsubsection{Curves and foliations}
+\subsection{Curves and foliations}

 A curve $C$ is termed \emph{invariant by $\F$} or \emph{$\F$-invariant} if it is tangent to the local vector fields defining $\F$.
 When a compact curve $C\subset X$ is \emph{not} $\calf$-invariant we have the very useful \textit{formula}